Scientists attempt to feed live chinook to ailing orca J50, but did she eat?

 The result of the effort Sunday afternoon was inconclusive.
 Scientists could not tell what happened to the fish.
 And the orca appeared to take no note of them.

-The orca, J50, is a 3 1/2-year-old member of the J Pod of the southern resident clan of killer whales, and believed to be dangerously malnourished.
+The orca, J50, is a 31/2-year-old member of the J Pod of the southern-resident clan of killer whales, and believed to be dangerously malnourished.
 Yet she did not change her swimming pattern or in any other way seem to take note of, let alone eat the salmon, said Brad Hanson, wildlife biologist with the National Oceanic and Atmospheric Administration’s NW Fisheries Center in Seattle.

 “Did she detect the fish?
 We don’t know,” Hanson said.
 Eight fish in all were fed to the whales — or at least, put in the water.
 What happened to them is not known.